What Is A Health And Safety Management System

 The Core Idea

 At its heart, a health and safety management system is a set of policies, processes, and tools that work together to identify risks, control them, and continuously improve.
-It isn’t a one‑off project you finish and forget.
-That said, it’s an ongoing cycle of planning, doing, checking, and acting—often called the PDCA (Plan‑Do‑Check‑Act) cycle.
+It’s an ongoing cycle of planning, doing, checking, and acting—often called the PDCA (Plan‑Do‑Check‑Act) cycle.
+On the flip side, it isn’t a one‑off project you finish and forget.
 When you get it right, safety stops being an afterthought and becomes part of everyday decision‑making.

 Key Building Blocks